Far-field radiation of bulk, edge and corner eigenmodes from a finite 2D Su-Schrieffer-Heeger plasmonic lattice: Dispersion by periodic and finite multipartite arrays of plasmonic nanoparticles

 We calculate the effective dispersion bands for the out-of-plane modes in a 2D SSH array of $15\times 15$ unit cells (i.e. $30 \times 30$ nanoparticles) with radius $a = 10$~nm, lattice constant $d = 150$~nm, $\beta=1.6$, LSPR frequency $\hbar\omega_{sp} =2.50$~eV and optical losses $\hbar \gamma = 1$ meV.
 We consider less absorption than for realistic metals (silver or gold), as large optical losses can make edge, bulk and corner states overlap spectrally.
 This approximation allows to study the contributions of bulk, edge and corner states separately.

 Out-of-plane and in-plane bands are uncoupled as long as the lattice is flat, but their bands can overlap spectrally without hybridizing.
-In order to isolate the out-of-plane modes, we can use nanospheroids with their major axis oriented in $z$ \cite{proctor_near-_2020}, see scheme in Fig.~\ref{fig:effectivedispersionbands}(b), as they act like projectors of the electric field in the main axis direction \cite{buendia_exploiting_2023} near the resonance frequency.
+In order to isolate the out-of-plane modes, we can use nanospheroids with their major axis oriented in $z$ \cite{proctor_near-_2020}.
+However, we simply consider spheres and just study the out-of-plane modes (see scheme in Fig.~\ref{fig:effectivedispersionbands}(b)).

 We plot the effective dispersion bands of the system $\omega_s(\textbf{q})$ in Fig.~\ref{fig:effectivedispersionbands}(c).
 Red, green and blue dotted lines represent bulk ($B_{1-4}$), edge ($E_{1-4}$) and corner ($C_{1-4}$) bands.
 The black dashed lines represent the light lines.